 Scholarships for 2015-2016 Term

-We are no longer accepting applications for the following scholarships.
-Please check back in early 2015 for information on applying for the 2015-2016 school year.
+Our 2015-2016 Scholarship Application will be released shortly.
+Please check back soon for information on applying for the 2015-2016 school year.

 David M. Crawford Memorial Scholarship

 The David M. Crawford Memorial Scholarship at Equity Foundation was created in 2012 by Scott Mason, David’s partner of 30 years.
 Scott established the scholarship with a gift of $200,000 to honor David’s work in the community, his dedication to LGBT causes and to PSU.
 In establishing the fund, Mason said, “David had been an adjunct faculty member at PSU’s School of Business and would be proud to be helping others meet their goals.”